Inflation crisis: French students struggle to survive

 Inflation crisis: French students struggle to surviveComments

-Our reporter Valérie Gauriat met some of those who are struggling to make ends meet, as well as the associations that are supporting them around the country.
+Our reporter Valérie Gauriat met some students who are struggling to make ends meet, as well as the associations that are supporting them around the country.

 From COVID to the energy crisis